• Skip to primary navigation

 You can easily make au jus with drippings to use for this recipe.
 Follow these instructions to make your own au jus: Best Au Jus for Prime Rib.

-Prime Rib Recipes FAQs
+Prime Rib Recipe FAQs

 It will last 5 to 7 days in the refrigerator.
 For best results, store with au jus or beef gravy drizzled over the top.
 This will help keep it moist.